Mike Selinker: Credits

 Selinker and James Ernest created Titanic Games with Paizo Publishing in 2005 to add board game publishing to Paizo's already established role-playing game publications.

 Lone Shark Games

 Selinker founded the Lone Shark Games design studio with James Ernest, and is the company's president.
-In March 2010, in conjunction with Wired magazine and Universal Pictures, the company announced plans to release a group of "Runners" to go "on the lam".
+In March 2010, in conjunction with Wired magazine and Universal Pictures, the company announced plans to release a group of "Runners" to go "on the lam", as promotion for the film Repo Men.
 The Runners were to be hunted by anyone in the United States who desired to find them.
 Anyone that caught a Runner would receive a US$7,500 "bounty".
 Of the contest, Selinker said, "Our Runners are out there hiding among 300 million people.
 Of course, that's 300 million people who might turn them in ..."
-After a long time employee accused Selinker of creating an abusive and toxic work environment, he took an unpaid leave of absence from Lone Shark in November 2021.
+After a longtime employee accused Selinker of creating an abusive and toxic work environment, he took an unpaid leave of absence from Lone Shark in November 2021.